Civlac/SRWLED-Wiki/Compiling-Sound-Reactive-WLED.md

 Since then, the ESP8266 has given us some red popup error message in the controls screen.
 We've gone though our updates with a fine tooth comb and have even had Aircoookie review our modified JSON strings, and everything seems to be OK.

-He then recommended that we make a compile time change for the ESP8266, which is:
+He then recommended that change a compiler options for the WeMOS D1 Mini, which is:

 'Tools | lwIP variant', and to select 'v1.4 Higher Bandwidth'.